Your relationship with your partner

 Once again, simply sharing your feelings with each other is a huge step towards understanding the range of emotions you will both feel during your pregnancy.
 It's also important to remember that no feeling is 'right' or 'wrong' for any particular stage of pregnancy.

-If you would like to read more about dads and pregnancy, have a look at the web site Fathers' Forum Online.
-This forum aims to help fathers connect with each other and reflect on what it means to become a parent.
+If you would like to read more about dads and pregnancy, have a look at the section "Dads guide to pregnancy" on the 'Raising Children Network' website

 You can continue to have sex while you are pregnant as long as you don't have any complications with your pregnancy and you are feeling fine.